clokep/relapse/docs/sso_mapping_providers.md

 URLs are all things that can be mapped from talking to a SSO service.

-As an example, a SSO service may return the email address "john.smith@example.com" for a user, whereas Synapse will need to figure out how to turn that into a displayname when creating a Matrix user for this individual.
+As an example, a SSO service may return the email address "john.smith@example.com" for a user, whereas Relapse will need to figure out how to turn that into a displayname when creating a Matrix user for this individual.
 It may choose `John Smith`, or `Smith, John [Example.com]` or any number of variations.
-As each Synapse configuration may want something different, this is where SAML mapping providers come into play.
+As each Relapse configuration may want something different, this is where SAML mapping providers come into play.

 SSO mapping providers are currently supported for OpenID and SAML SSO